Pushing Photons with Electrons: Observation of the Polariton Drag Effect

-Off-resonant optical pumping of this type of structure produces a cloud of excitons which then lose energy and fall down into polariton states.
-As in previous experiments with similar structures \cite{Myers2017, MyersPRB2018}, there are two critical thresholds for the optical excitation density.
-Above the lower threshold, a local quasicondensate is formed at the excitation spot, which can then ballistically expand away from the excitation region; above a higher critical threshold, the condensate jumps down dramatically into a much lower energy state, which is spectrally very narrow ($< 0.1$~meV width at half maximum) and has high coherence length ($\gg 200$~$\mu$m).
+Off-resonant optical pumping of this type of structure produces a cloud of excitons, which then lose energy and fall down into polariton states.
+As in previous experiments with similar structures \cite{Myers2017, MyersPRB2018}, there are two density thresholds for the optical excitation.
+At the lower threshold, a local quasicondensate is formed at the excitation spot, which can then ballistically expand away from the excitation region; above a higher critical threshold, the condensate jumps down dramatically into a much lower energy state, which is spectrally very narrow ($< 0.1$~meV width at half maximum), has high coherence length ($\gg 200$~$\mu$m), and fills most of the available space in a potential-energy minimum.
 We define the pump power needed to reach this second threshold as $P_{\rm thres}$.
-The condensate is observed by recording the photons that leak out of the top mirror, using conventional imaging optics for both real-space (near field) and momentum-space (far field, Fourier plane) images, and a spectrometer for energy resolution.
-The leakage of photons out of the cavity is a tiny fraction of the population at any moment in time, because the $Q$ of the cavity is very high ($\sim 350,000$).
-The energy of the polariton condensate is determined by the external potential profile it feels, which is a combination of the single-particle polariton dispersion and the repulsion of polaritons from slow-moving excitons with much higher mass, and the density-dependent, repulsive polariton-polariton interaction, which tends to flatten any external potential felt by the polaritons.
+The condensate was observed by recording the photons that leak out of the top mirror, using conventional imaging optics for both real-space (near field) and momentum-space (far field, Fourier plane) images, and a spectrometer for energy resolution.
+The leakage of photons out of the cavity was a tiny fraction of the population at any moment in time, because the $Q$ of the cavity is very high ($\sim 350,000$), so that a steady-state population was maintained \cite{Steger2015}.
+The long polariton lifetime of 300-400 ps allows macroscopic flow over hundreds of microns \cite{Steger2015} and demonstration of true equilibrium, confirmed by fits of the particle occupation number as a function of energy to an equilibrium Bose-Einstein distribution \cite{sun2017bose,alnatah2024coherence}.
+In this steady state, the energy and spatial distribution of the polariton condensate is determined by the external potential profile it feels, which is a combination of the single-particle polariton dispersion and the repulsion of polaritons from slow-moving excitons with much higher mass, and the density-dependent, repulsive polariton-polariton interaction, which tends to flatten any external potential felt by the polaritons.